theomoondev/theomoondev.github.io/_pages/projects.md

 ---
 layout: page
-title: documentation
+title: writing samples
-permalink: /documentation/
+permalink: /writing-samples/
-description: A growing collection of technical documentation samples.
+description: A growing collection of technical writing samples.
 Please note that all sensitive or proprietary information has been redacted.
 nav: true
 nav_order: 3
 display_categories: [software, gardening]